safiir/typechecker/README.md

 # TypeChecker

-A gem for supporting the dynamic type-checking of the method input parameters.
+A tiny runtime type checker for ruby

 ## Installation